The Sword in the Stone (1963 film): Legacy

-Several characters from the film made frequent appearances in the Disney's House of Mouse television series.
+Several characters from the film made frequent appearances in the House of Mouse television series.
 Merlin was voiced by Hamilton Camp, and appears in the episode "Rent Day".
-Wart also made a few appearances in the series, usually seen in crowd shots with Merlin.
-He also appears with Merlin in the audience in the episode: "Mickey vs. Shelby" after a cartoon ends.
+The Wart also made a few appearances in the series, usually seen in crowd shots with Merlin.
+He also appears with Merlin in the audience in the episode "Mickey vs. Shelby" after the cartoon ends.
 Sir Kay was seen in the episode "Ask Von Drake", when he tries to pull the sword from the stone with Arthur, Merlin, and Madam Mim.
 Madam Mim appears as a villain in the spin-off film Mickey's House of Villains.
 In the past, Merlin frequented the Disney Parks, the only character from the film appearing occasionally for meet-and-greets at Disneyland Resort and Walt Disney World Resort.
 He appeared in the opening unit of Walt Disney's Parade of Dreams at Disneyland Park.
 He also hosts the Sword in the Stone ceremony in the King Arthur Carrousel attraction in Fantasyland at Disneyland.
 In 2014 and 2015, UK health directive Change4Life incorporated "Higitus Figitus" as the soundtrack for adverts promoting their Disney-sponsored "10 minute shake up" summer program.